ProjectMilestonegroupL/MilestoneProject/README.md

  - to adjust the batch size
  - early stopping

-Many possibilites gave us good results but we didn't find a configuration much better than others.
+Many possibilites gave us good results (< 0.160 MSE loss) but we didn't find a configuration much better than others.
 The best result found was with these forward NN architecture

 <img src="https://github.com/ProjectMilestonegroupL/MilestoneProject/blob/main/Milestone1/NN Model.png" width="550" height="500" />